clstmbrly/piv-guides/_userconfig/1_ssh.md

 ## Configure a UNIX-like Server

-### Procedures

-These steps will help you to configure a UNIX-like server for remote access.
+These steps will help you to configure a UNIX-like server for remote access. <!--Do you configure the UNIX-like, remote server once you have accessed it?
+Do you configure it to allow for future remote access?
+What are you configuring and when?
+Unclear.-->

   1. Change the configuration in the **/etc/ssh/sshd_config** file and restart the **sshd**: